bingoyahoo/ParticleFilter/README.md

 ParticleFilter
 ==============
-This is an example of a Particle Filter using colour segmentation and OpenCV that I extended from this repository.
+This is an example of a Particle Filter using colour segmentation and OpenCV that I extended from this repository https://github.com/lililqth/ParticleFilter.
 Particle filter is a popular technique used in robot localization.
 I modified some of the code especially the statistical functions, mathematical expressions and added some comments in english.

 Idea behind Particle Filter
 ---------